 The name of this Falls is a bit misleading, for one expects to see three separate waterfalls, which is not the case.
 Regardless, there are definitely two beauties.

-The first waterfall is located off to your left, on a beaten trail that leads down a hill.
+The first waterfall is located off to your left, on a trail that leads down a hill.
 It has a series of small drops and natural rock ledges perfect for sitting on.
 I actually enjoyed this area more than the upper Falls, so don’t bypass this trail!

 After spending some time at the lower falls, head back up the hill and continue on the trail to your left.

 The upper falls have a double drop, so I am wondering if this is why the area is called ‘Triple Falls’!?